taylorjdawson/Content/projects/Plasma/Plasma/Add Block/task.md

 ## Next Deposit Block

-Similar to our Plasma contract we need to keep track of the transaction block number as well as the deposit block number as more blocks are added to the Plasma chain.
+Similar to our Plasma contract we need to keep track of the transaction block number, as well as the deposit block number, as more blocks are added to the Plasma chain.

 1. Define a `nextDepositBlock` and assign it to 1.